10 Days in Slovenia: Itinerary, What to Do & Where to Go

 • Need some more fun in the sun?
 Hang out longer on the Istrian Coast.
 Choose to extend your stay in Piran or try spending time in the tourist-resort retreats of Portorož or Izola.

 • A self-proclaimed oenophile?
 Carve out a day in Ptuj, an ancient town in the heart of Slovenia’s best-known wine-growing region.
-The Ptuj Wine Cellar is the oldest in the country and offers up some of the country’s best white wines.
+The Ptuj Wine Cellar is the oldest in the country and offers some of the country’s finest white wines.

 • Visiting Slovenia in winter?
 Pack up your skis and head to the winter sports resort of Kranjska Gora near Triglav National Park.